Science Gallery Melbourne: BLOOD

-Science Gallery Melbourne (SGM) ran a series of pop-up seasons in the lead up to the opening of their new home at a new innovation precinct in 2021; BLOOD was the inaugural season in 2017.
+SGM ran a series of pop-up seasons in the lead up to the opening of their new home in 2021; BLOOD was the inaugural season in 2017.

-Additionally, I led on the accompanying public program, which aimed to engage the target audience in curious conversations, and to raise brand awareness for future seasons.
+Alongside production of the exhibition, I led the design and delivery of an innovative public programme.
+Building on the exhibition content, I extended concepts and artworks into participatory workshops, events, talks and performances that invited audiences to engage directly with the science and artistic processes underpinning the projects.
+This required developing creative formats, commissioning or collaborating with additional facilitators, and curating audience pathways that deepened understanding and provoked dialogue.
+The public programme was designed to reach a wide range of participants — from students and academic researchers to local communities — and to expand the impact of the exhibition beyond its physical displays, and to raise brand awareness for future seasons.
 Moving beyond traditional notions of gallery programming, I developed a content strategy, season-specific narratives and innovative formats that provided opportunities to initiate such dialogue with key audiences; many of which will play a vital role in the continued success of the gallery.

 Ambitious collaboration facilitation